-Candidates are asked to list their departmental preferences on the application form.
-Those who are successful at the sift stage are advised that they will not always receive their highest preference of department.
-Occasionally, a department might withdraw from the scheme before placements are offered.
-In such cases, candidates allocated that department will be placed in a reserve pool.
+Candidates who are successful at the sift stage are advised that they might not always be allocated to their highest preference of department.
+Occasionally a department may withdraw from the scheme before placements are offered.
+In such cases candidates allocated to that department will be placed in a reserve pool.

-Candidates who are successful at the sift stage will be invited to interview at one of the participating departments.
-Interviews are likely to take place in April/ May 2013.
-Sample interview questions are provided on the Interview Examples page.
+Candidates who are successful at the sift stage will be invited for interview at one of the participating departments.
+Interviews are likely to take place in the period 24 March to 18 April and are conducted on a face to face basis.
+Sampled interview questions are provided on the interview examples page.